Hannah More’s mastery curriculum inspires success and develops curious, flexible and confident mathematicians from Reception to Year 6 and beyond.

 The lesson then moves to the independent phase where children apply their understanding to a range of increasingly challenging problems.
 At this point, rapid graspers are extended through rich, deep mathematical problems while any children still with gaps in their understanding receive immediate intervention to fill these, allowing the class to move forward together and ensuring none fall behind.

-Although we strive for all children to achieve the highest levels possible, we also recognise that some children have additional needs, current or historic, that mean they are not yet able to work at age-related expectation.
-To support these children to make accelerated progress and catch up to their peers, a rigorous system of intervention is organised at the beginning of each year that provides children with the factual and procedural knowledge to be successful in their year group.
+Although we strive for all children to achieve the highest levels possible, we also recognise that some children have additional needs - current or historic - that mean they face significant barriers to working at age-related expectations.
+To support these children to make accelerated progress and catch up to their peers, a bespoke curriculum is implemented giving more time to key concepts, slowing down learning to build deeper understanding.
 Children may also receive additional intervention, such as pre-teaching, additional adult support or learning tasks differentiated to a cognitively-appropriate level, to enable them to achieve their full potential.

 Greater depth mathematicians